 This is the third part in a series on whether the Bible is sexist and racist.
 We introduced the question in Part 1 and explored whether the Bible is sexist in Part 2 by going back to the beginning, back to the creation story, where God introduces us to the crown of His Creation, Adam and Eve.
-We will explore what the Bible reveals to us about God’s view of racism in this Part 3 of the series before turning to what Jesus had to say about both sexism in Part 4 and racism in Part 5.
+We will explore what the Bible reveals to us about God’s view of racism in this Part 3 of the series before turning to what Jesus had to say about sexism in Part 4 and racism in Part 5.

-In Genesis we will look at clues for what God intended when He created the world and the people in it, and then we will go to Revelations to glimpse of how things will ultimately be when the redemption of the world is complete and God’s purpose is fulfilled.
+In Genesis we will look at clues for what God intended when He created the world and the people in it,.
+Then we will go to Revelations to glimpse how things will ultimately be when the redemption of the world is complete and God’s purpose is fulfilled.

 Most of that story of humankind is the story of us not doing as God instructed.
 The story of Babel is an example.
-Instead of going out and populating the earth (an extension of being fruitful and multiplying), they huddled together in one place.
-Instead of going out and populating the earth, the people built a large city with one language in common.
-Instead of expanding and diversifying, they hunkered down and became homogeneous.
-So, God scattered them and mixed up their languages.
+Instead of going out and populating the earth (an extension of being fruitful and multiplying), they hunkered down in one place, resisting the direction to go out into the world.

 “I looked, and behold, a great multitude that no one could number, from every nation, from all tribes and peoples and languages, standing before the throne and before the Lamb…. and crying out with a loud voice, ‘Salvation belongs to our God….’”

 “There is no difference between Jew and Gentile—the same Lord is Lord of all and richly blesses all who call on him.”
-(Romans 10:12)

 But aren’t there passages in the Bible that contradict this theme?
 Doesn’t God curse groups of people?
 Didn’t God command genocide?
 Isn’t that the worst kind of racism imaginable?